 How we put students into sets

-When Year 7 enter the school the year group is split in to two halves, purely for the purposes of timetabling; these are not ability groupings.
-One half of the year is called “K”, one is called “S” and both halves of the year study the same curriculum.
+When Year 7 students enter the school, the year group is split into two halves, purely for the purposes of timetabling; these are not ability groupings.
+One half of the year is called “K”, one is called “S,” and both halves of the year study the same curriculum.

 English, maths and science departments set students on arrival, based on both their Key Stage 2 results and on liaison with colleagues from our primary feeder schools.
 A typical setting structure, where there are 6 classes in each half of the year group, would be to have three pairs of sets that are equal in ability, e.g. Sets 1a and 1b, Sets 2a and 2b, and Sets 3a and 3b.
 An alternative setting structure is Set 1, Set2a and 2b, Set 3a and 3b, and a smaller Set 4 of the students needing the most support in order to accelerate their progress in the subject.